HealthifyMe

 Tempo designs and develops a home fitness platform with personal guidance to help users in their training sessions.
 It features live elite trainers who can help users when they make mistakes.
 It has built-in three-dimensional sensors that track form, counts reps, and recommend weights.
 It helps users to improve in real-time.
 Powered by 3D motion sensors and AI, it analyzes 25 of the body’s essential joints as users work out and gives understood form feedback.
 Moawia Eldeeb and Joshua Augustin founded it as Pivot in 2015, with its headquarters in San Francisco in California.

-Higia Technologies, founded in 2016 and based in Mexico City, develops EVA, a wearable device aimed at assessing breast cancer risk.
-This non-invasive device features tactile sensors that map the breast's surface and surrounding areas, enabling women to monitor changes in breast temperature, size, and weight.
-Equipped with biosensors, EVA continuously tracks relevant information, providing users with accessible tools for breast health management.
+Higia Technologies, founded in 2016 and based in Mexico City, specializes in developing EVA, a non-invasive wearable device aimed at assessing breast cancer risk.
+This innovative device features tactile sensors that map the surface of the breast and its surrounding areas.
+By continuously monitoring changes in breast temperature, size, and weight through embedded biosensors, EVA empowers women to actively track their breast health.
+The company's focus is on making breast cancer risk assessment more accessible and user-friendly.

 Openwater